weyoss/redis-smq/docs/api/message.md

 Sets the amount of time in milliseconds for which the message can live in the message queue.

-Consumer message TTL, if has been set, which applies to all queue messages takes priority over message TTL.
+Consumer message TTL takes priority over message TTL of a delivered message.

-Time to live is no set by default.
+Time-to-live is no set by default.

 ```javascript
 const { Message } = require('redis-smq');